cutenode/no-boilerplate/README.md

 I often have the urge to create websites that serve a single purpose.
 That often to simply assert one word: No.

 No boilerplate is a simple, no boilerplate HTML boilerplate that allows you to ship a GitHub pages site to answer a yes/no question super quickly.
-Clone it, update the `CNAME` file, and ship it.
+Clone it, add a `CNAME` file if you want to attach a domain to it, and ship it.

 ## Optional tweaks